rennokki/laravel-aws-eb/README.md

 ```

 **For production & staging workloads (when AWS Elasticache is used), `Memcached::OPT_CLIENT_MODE` should be set. `OPT_CLIENT_MODE` and `DYNAMIC_CLIENT_MODE` are Memcached Auto Discovery extension-related constants, not available in the default Memcached extension.**

+## Chromium binary support

+Some Laravel apps, like crawlers, might need a Chrome binary to run upon.
+A good example is [spatie/browsershot](https://github.com/spatie/browsershot#custom-chromechromium-executable-path).
+It lets you take browser screenshots using PHP and a Chromium binary.

+To install Chromium, seek for the `install_latest_chromium_binary.sh` script and uncomment the code.

+The binary can be then accessed from `/usr/bin/google-chrome-stable`

 ## Run on Spot Instances